 Classes in Kabbalah and Chassidic Philosophy

 The Baal Shem Tov would frequently quote the saying of The Sages “Rachmana Liba Ba’ei” – “G-D seeks the heart “.
 His mission was to reveal the Soul and ignite the heart in every Jew.
 Through teaching the mysticism of the Torah, often called by the Zohar “Nishmasa D’Oraisa”-“the soul of the Torah”, he uncovered the inner strata of the soul.
 Furthering the mission of the Baal Shem Tov, Maayon Yisroel hosts many classes for men and women, for beginners and advanced students of Jewish Mysticism.
 In addition, lectures are widely distributed on CD’s and through the Internet.
 In the near future, live streaming video will be available.
-Construction of a comprehensive library of relevent English and Hebrew texts is underway.
+Construction of a comprehensive library of relevant English and Hebrew texts is underway.

 Nature and the Soul